WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/react-state-review-guide.md

 ### Further Reading

-The links below are optional, but they're great resources.
+The link below is optional, but it's a great resource.

 - [Official React Documentation on State and Life Cycle](https://facebook.github.io/react/docs/state-and-lifecycle.html)
   - Specifically, this covers what should and should not go in state.

 This is a list of documentation to help you learn more about binding and events:

 - [React Form Documentation](https://facebook.github.io/react/docs/forms.html)
 - [A List of Events React Supports](https://facebook.github.io/react/docs/events.html#supported-events)
 - [How to Handle Events](https://facebook.github.io/react/docs/handling-events.html)